Skip to main content

 Dr Wenn Lawson

-Dr. Wenn Lawson, autistic lecturer, psychologist, researcher, advocate, writer and poet has passionately shared professional and personal knowledge of autism over the past 3 decades.
+Dr. Wenn Lawson, autistic lecturer, British psychologist, researcher, advocate, writer and poet has passionately shared professional and personal knowledge of autism over the past 3 decades.
 He has written/contributed to over 25 books and many papers.
 Wenn is an honorary researcher with Curtin, Macquarie and the Southern Queensland University, Tutor Practitioner with University of Birmingham’s (UK) Masters Autism course, member of the autism Co-operative Research Centre (ACRC), Co-Chair of the Autism Research Council, Australia, Ambassador for ‘I CAN’, Australia, and on the Editorial Board ‘Autism in Adulthood’.
 Dr. Wenn is a family man with neuro-diverse offspring and grandchildren.
 In 2008 he won 4th place as Victorian Australian of The Year & in 2017 he presented to the United Nations on matters of Autism and ageing.

 Email: wenbe2@outlook.com